rnatella/software-security/fuzzing/ftp/README.md

 ```

 To test that the FTP server actually works, run this command:
 ```
 $ ./hpaftpd-1.05/hpaftpd -p2121  -l -unobody
 ```

-**Note**: To make it easier to run and fuzz the server, we are not running the FTP with chroot jailing and de-privileging.
+**Note**: To make it easier to run and fuzz the server, we are running the FTP server without chroot jailing and without de-privileging.

 On another shell, try to connect to the FTP server: